czim/file-handling/README.md

 When using the resize strategy while working with potentially EXIF-rotated images, keep in mind that portrait/landscape width/height only resizes may run into trouble unless they are auto-oriented first.

 For this reason, it is recommended to precede the `ImageResizeStrategy` by the `ImageAutoOrientStrategy`.

+In general, it is always a good idea to consider the order in which strategies are applied.

+You may also opt to combine multiple strategies into one strategy class, if efficiency is important.
+You may use this approach to prevent opening/saving the same file more than once.

 ## Configuration